elgatosf/streamdeck/README.md

 ## 📄 Logging

-The `streamDeck.logger` object provides local file-based logging, allowing you to diagnose, track, and debug your plugin.
-Logs files operate a file-rotation policy and are re-indexed when the plugin starts or they exceed 50MiB, with the 10 most recent log files being retained.
+The `streamDeck.logger` provides local file-based logging, allowing you to diagnose, track, and debug your plugin.
+Logs files operate a file-rotation policy and are re-indexed when the plugin starts or the log file exceeds 50MiB, with the 10 most recent log files being retained.

 ```typescript
 import streamDeck, { LogLevel } from "@elgato/streamdeck";